You will demonstrate how to harden your pal-tracker application

 Let your load test complete,

-or terminate it by Ctrl+C
+or terminate it by Ctrl+C.

-Based on what you have seen with your pal-tracker
+Based on what you have seen with your pal-tracker application so far,

 is it optimally tuned for production?

-Are the resources allocated by the pal-tracker
+Are the resources allocated by the pal-tracker instance really

 needed?